BawdyAnarchist/quBSD/Future_Development.md

 	- local _variable=$(stuff) can be direct.
 You don't need two lines.
 	- New function: get_jail_info for things like: _clients

+jail -r <net-jail> is causing an "Operation not permitted" error

 ### MINOR UPGRADES

 qb-mvpn - Mullvad VPN: Query and parse mullvad server json; apply to VPN